na-na-hi/renget/archive/smgenloreNPCs.md

 -> **NOBODY** <-
 -> ***Possibly* Alexiares & Anicetus (Greek)** and **Perses (Greek)** - The two early 'default' Titans after the beta Minotaurs were phased out, still seen as the Titans in Siege. <-

-   These two models were outright designed to not be any named entity when they were released in 2013, instead they were simply conceptual embodiments of Order / Chaos - but that doesn't exclude potential retcon.
-This has been done before when dealing with the lore of named things *(for example, the Old Assault map was outright said not to be Valhalla, just a Norse outpost at Vigridr - and yet is heavily indicated to actually be Valhalla in the Fall of War event)*, so I won't rule it off the table, however I will say it's up to you.
+   These two models were designed to not be any outright named entity when they were released in 2013, rather, they were simply conceptual embodiments of Order / Chaos - but that doesn't exclude potential retcon.
+This has been done before when dealing with the lore of named things *(for example, the Old Assault map was outright said not to be Valhalla, just a Norse outpost at Vigridr - and yet is heavily indicated to actually be Valhalla in the Fall of War event)*, so I won't rule it off the table and I'll leave it up to you.
 	As for their apparent 'in-Universe' lore *(which has absolutely been retconned, it's that long ago)*, it doesn't describe any known God or Pantheon and it's just easier to give you their introductory summary that they released with, that I've dug up:

  - Titan of Chaos - *From the primordial forces of Wind and Fire the Titan of Chaos was born.
-Merely an avatar of the greater forces, he influenced the gods and humanity alike with his great power.
-The Titan wants nothing more than the gods and humanity to use their powers unrestrained.
-To live free of the tyranny of the old order, however chaotic that may be.
+Merely an avatar of the greater forces, he influenced the Gods and humanity alike with his great power.
+The Titan wants nothing more than the Gods and humanity to use their powers unrestrained.
+To live free of the tyranny of the Old Order, however chaotic that may be.
 Many view his followers as heretics.
 However, the army he has amassed thinks of themselves as freedom fighters, true patriots, and they are fully prepared to lay down their lives for his cause.*
- - Titan of Order - *Once the Titan of Chaos had literally torn a rift through the earths surface with his army of heretics and rogue gods, the primordial forces of Thunder and Lighting spawned the Titan of Order.
+ - Titan of Order - *Once the Titan of Chaos had literally torn a rift through the earths surface with his army of heretics and rogue Gods, the Primordial Forces of Thunder and Lighting spawned the Titan of Order.
 The Titan's physical manifestation represents order through force, the binding of one’s freedoms for the greater good.
 She is many, but one, bound to a single cause.
-She is the embodiment of the old order.
-Her army faithfully believes that terrible things will come if the order of the gods isn't maintained.
-They must stop this rogue army of humans and demi-gods before they upset the balance and the primordial forces rip the world apart.*
+She is the embodiment of the Old Order.
+Her army faithfully believes that terrible things will come if the order of the Gods isn't maintained.
+They must stop this rogue army of humans and demigods before they upset the balance, and Primordial Forces rip the world apart.*

   At some point it seems the two may have had flipped-alignment versions (shown further below) however that idea was most likely scrapped either to keep them focused to their design or engine limits / time constraints.
 On the other hand, the names Alexiares & Anicetus and Perses continually pop up in reference to them, and from in-house linked sauces too - to the point these may have been their 'in-post' naming at minimum.
 While the two personally looks / sound closer to Prometheus and two Oceanids / Nereids to me - I'm not in the business of fanfic, I'm just telling you what I've dug up.
     I'll make it clear - I couldn't find outright recognition that the two are Alexiares & Anicetus or Perses, so it's Death of the Author as to if you think they align or not.